 The Rain Watcher is an account of a son confronting mistreatment by his mother, as well as having stumbled upon her secret; and confessing his own secret to his father, who may have known all along.
 It is an examination of coming to terms with who we really are, and being comfortable in our own skin.
 It is another revelation of how secrets and prejudices can destroy relationships.

 As a public health educator, this grabbed my attention: Lauren catches a cold, and develops pneumonia.
 When the pneumonia is diagnosed, the narrator states that it’s not that bad, but that it is contagious.
 Actually, the reverse is true.
-It is quite serious, and it is NOT contagious.
+Pneumonia is very serious, but it is NOT contagious.

 What Made this Book Reviewer Grumpy?

-- The book was a bit heavy on description for my taste, and I found myself skimming over some of it, but that is a matter of personal preference.
+- The book was a bit heavy on description for my taste, and I found myself skimming over some of it, but that’s a matter of personal preference.

 - Most issues were resolved, but the ending was extremely abrupt, and left some questions unanswered.

 - There were a lot of misused words, but this is common when English is a second language for an author.